 Enjoying the Florida Keys can be a costly endeavor since tourism is the main income source for businesses located in the Keys.
 There are still ways however to enjoy the beauty of the islands without the big price tag.
 Although it is widely published that stealth camping is not allowed in the Florida Keys, we learned that there are still many options for free overnight parking.
 See the difference in wording: Stealth camping versus overnight parking?
 The trick is making yourself invisible when sleeping inside your parked vehicle.

-During our fifth month of full time travel in Feb 2018 we decided to give it a try and turned our Chevy Tahoe into a super stealth truck camper and left for a great adventure filled with sun, fun and island vibes.
+Instead of staying at a nice hotel in Kew West we decided to give it a try and we turned our Chevy Tahoe into a super stealth truck camper and left for a great adventure filled with sun, fun and island vibes.
 Stealth camping in a car or truck definitely has its pros and cons.
 Cons: lack of privacy, space, air flow and luxury.
 Pros: low cost, more freedom and spontaneity.
 We love to be able to park pretty much anywhere and to be spontaneous during our travel, changing the route without having to plan ahead.
 Having the freedom to live in the moment and to decide to stay somewhere or move on at your heart’s desire is definitely a great feeling!

 For this trip, we made a simple construction of a bed platform with underneath storage, black window covers for the inside and a black curtain behind the driver and passenger seats, so no one could see inside the vehicle at night, even when using a flash-light.
 We put a bike-rack on the hitch-receiver and off we went in our little adventure-mobil.